Igor Nascimento

-Mbanino Igor Samuel de Nascimento (born 19 November 1983) is an Angolan retired footballer.
+Mbanino Igor Samuel de Nascimento (born 19 November 1983), known as Igor Nascimento, is an Angolan former professional footballer who played as a forward.

 Career

 Turkey

 Putting pen to paper on a 4.5-year agreement with Malatyaspor at the start of 2005, Nascimento separated with Doğunun Kaplanları later that year.

 Finland

-Attending sessions with Haka from the 1 to 7 August 2005, the Angolan put pen to paper until the close of 2005 with them, opening his goal account away in IFK Marieham, finishing with three goals in 9 games.
+Attending sessions with Haka from the 1 to 7 August 2005, the Angolan put pen to paper until the close of 2005 with them, opening his goal account away in IFK Marieham, finishing with three goals in nine games.